-Note: This data intervals are used for fitting Sum only.
-To set data intervals for the one Curve fitting use Edit Interval checkbox.
+Note: Data intervals from Fit Interval tab are used for fitting Sum only.
+To set individual data intervals for the one Curve fitting use Edit Interval checkbox.

 Baseline Fitting and Extraction

 Fit Interval is also usable when baseline fitting.
 Before baseline fitting you can specify the interval which does not contain any signal points and contains baseline only.
 Set Baseline checkboxes at baseline Fit Curves after baseline fitting to subtract baseline from data.
 Then specify the whole interval and fit the data.